maxieluan/blog/content/posts/superconducting-hype/index.en.md

 featured:
   flag: true
   weight: 1
-draft: true
 ---
 ## Introduction
-Recently, a team from South Korea published a paper on arxiv about a room temperature superconducting material called LK-99.
-They claim this material can be produced using pretty ordinary lab methods, no special equipment is needed.
-The paper is not peer reviewed.
+Recently, a team based in South Korea released an arXiv paper detailing a purported room temperature superconducting material named LK-99.
+The researchers claim that this material can be synthesized using conventional laboratory methods without the need for specialized equipment.
+It's important to note that this paper has not undergone the peer review process.

-This paper caused a lot of hype in the media.
-It's understandable, in the context of 2023.
-This is a year which people would refer to as tech singlarity.
-In this year, there is significant breakthroughs in AI, bring us one step seemingly closing to AGI.
-At this point, any other breakthroughs in science would seem perfectly believed.

-I am not from material science background.
-So, I didn't jump on the hype train.
-I observed the hype, and I am curious about the science behind it.
-This is not supposed to be a scientific article.
-It's just something I never knew before.
-I would like also provide some of my opinions about the hype.
+The publication of this paper has sparked significant excitement within the media.
+This enthusiasm is particularly comprehensible within the context of the year 2023, a time often referred to as the "tech singularity."
+During this era, notable advancements in AI have propelled us closer to the concept of Artificial General Intelligence (AGI).
+Given these advancements, it is perhaps natural for breakthroughs in other scientific fields to be embraced with great anticipation.

+Not hailing from a background in materials science, I opted not to hastily board the hype train.
+Rather, I observed the fervor with curiosity and found myself compelled to delve into the scientific underpinnings of the matter.
+While I don't intend for this to be an extensively scientific article, I aim to share insights I've gathered on a topic previously unfamiliar to me.
+Moreover, I hope to offer some personal reflections on the prevalent hype surrounding this development.

-## Superconductivity basics
+## Superconductivity Basics
-As the name suggests, superconductivity is a phenomenon that a material can conduct electricity without resistance.
-This is a very useful property.
-It can be used in power transmission, MRI, particle accelerator, etc.
+As the name suggests, superconductivity refers to the unique property of certain materials to conduct electricity without any resistance.
+This remarkable trait holds significant practical value and finds applications in fields such as power transmission, MRI technology, and particle accelerators.

-But that basically sums up all my understanding of superconductivity.
-The article from South Korea comes with a photo, in which a very small piece of LK-99 is levitating above a magnet.
-This is the reason people are excited.
-I cannot understand it.
+However, that encapsulates the extent of my familiarity with the subject.
+The article from South Korea also comes with an image in which a small fragment of LK-99 hovers above a magnet.
+This image is responsible for the widespread excitement.
+Regrettably, I don't understand it.

-I am not saying I don't understand magnetic levitation.
-In China, magnetic levitation trains have been operational for many years.
-I was on one of them once.
-I understand the basic principle of magnetic levitation.
-But I don't understand how it relates to superconductivity.
-I certainly don't understand how a levitation photo can prove superconductivity.
+Allow me to clarify; it's not that I'm unfamiliar with magnetic levitation.
+China has long operated magnetic levitation trains, an experience I've personally encountered.
+I grasp the foundational principles behind magnetic levitation.
+What eludes me is the connection between this concept and superconductivity.
+The leap from a levitating object to substantiating claims of superconductivity is not obvious to me.

-From some of the concepts I learn at school, superconductors doesn't have resistance.
-So, if you apply some current to it, it will keep flowing forever.
-I think that means, with very little energy, you can create perminant magnetic field.
-That's why it can levitate.
-But, doesn't that require the material to be shaped in a looped form?
-How can a small piece of material levitate if it's not a closed circuit?
+Drawing from my school education, I understand that superconductors lack electrical resistance.
+Consequently, if a current is introduced into a superconductor, it would persist indefinitely.
+This seemingly implies that, with minimal energy input, a perpetual magnetic field could be generated, enabling levitation.
+However, my confusion arises—does this require the material to be in a looped structure?
+How can a small segment of material achieve levitation if it isn't a closed circuit form?

-## diamagnetism
+## Diamagnetism
-This brings the concept of diamagnetism.
-Diamagnetism is a property of all materials, which is the ability to repel magnetic field.
-This is different from paramagnetism and ferromagnetism.
-Paramagnetism is the ability to attract magnetic field.
-Ferromagnetism is the ability to attract magnetic field and keep it.
-The latter two are what we usually refer to as magnet.
-Bue diamagnetism is a property of all materials.
+This brings us to the concept of diamagnetism.
+Diamagnetism is an inherent property of all materials—a capacity to repel magnetic fields.
+It's important to differentiate this phenomenon from paramagnetism and ferromagnetism.
+Paramagnetism involves the propensity to attract magnetic fields, while ferromagnetism entails the capacity to attract and retain magnetic fields.
+The latter two are often associated with what we normally call magnets.
+However, diamagnetism is a universal property of all materials, including those we don't typically consider magnetic.

-### How does diamagnetism work?
+### How Diamagnetism Operates
-I suspected that diamagnetism is a result of induced current.
-As we have learned by Faraday's law, a changing magnetic field will induce a current.
-So, if a material is approaching a magnet, the magnetic field is changing.
-So, it will induce a current in the material.
-The current will create a magnetic field that is opposite to the magnet.
-So, it will repel the magnet.
+My initial suspicion was that diamagnetism results from induced currents.
+In accordance with Faraday's law, a shifting magnetic field triggers the induction of a current.
+Consequently, when a material approaches a magnet, the magnetic field undergoes alteration, inducing a current within the material.
+This current, in turn, generates a magnetic field that opposes the magnet's field, resulting in repulsion.

-This is partially true.
-The difference is that, Faraday's law requires the material to be a closed circuit.
-Materials have a certain micro formation of what they call cooper pairs.
-It's essentially a pair of electrons formed by the attractive interaction mediated by lattice vibrations (phonons) in the crystal structure.
-When magnetic fields are applied, the cooper pairs will move in a circular motion, acting like very tiny closed circuits, creating induced current, and repelling the magnetic field.
-All the cooper pairs add up, and create a macro effect of repelling the magnetic field.
-This phenomenon is called diamagnetism.
+This perspective holds partially.
+However, the difference is in the requirement set forth by Faraday's law—a closed circuit is required for the induction of a current.
+Here's where it gets interesting: materials possess distinct microstructures termed "Cooper pairs."
+These pairs comprise a duo of electrons engendered by alluring interactions facilitated by lattice vibrations (phonons) within the crystal structure (I don't know any of this.
+I just copied it from wiki.).
+With the application of magnetic fields, these Cooper pairs embark on rotational motion just like small closed circuits.
+Consequently, they instigate induced currents and create repulsion toward the magnetic field.
+Importantly, these tiny Cooper pairs add up to manifest a macroscopic effect of magnetic field repulsion—a phenomenon termed diamagnetism.

-### How does it relate to superconductivity?
-While diamagnetism is a property of all materials, they are not strong.
-When materials have resistance, the induced current will die down, in the form of heat.
-The repelling effect will be very weak.
-But, when the material has no resistance, the current will keep flowing.
-As the the material keeps approaching the magnet, the current will increase, and the repelling effect will increase.
-When the repelling force equals the gravity, the material will levitate.
-Theoretically, you don't need external energy to maintain the levitation.

-But I can't seem to find a closed form math formula to calculate the repelling force in respect to the position, the gravity, and the magnetic field.
-I think there are many reasons for that.
-For example, this is a complex process, that might involve too many factors.
-Some of them, cannot be easily quantified, like material properties.
-Not to mention, many of the interaction between the factors are not linear.
-Rather than digging for a formula, it's more reasonable to use numerical methods to simulate the process.

-Anyway, what I am saying is that, superconductivity might not guarantee levitation.
-But it's possible to levitate with superconductivity.

-On the other hand, does levitation serve as solid proof of superconductivity?
-I don't think so either.
-If something levitates on its own, it could be one of many reasons.
-It could be superconductivity, hopefully.
-It could also be because the material is magnetic.
-In most cases, it's because the material is very strong diamagnetic.

-The thing about strong diamagnetism is that, it looks a lot like Meissner effect, but it's not.
-While in Meissner effect, the levitation can be maintained by the supercurrent, in strong diamagnetism, the induced current will dissipate as heat.
-It might not be noticeable in a short period of time.
-But it will eventually fall down.
+### Relationship with Superconductivity
+While diamagnetism is present in all materials, its strength varies.
+In materials with resistance, induced currents attenuate, dissipating as heat and yielding feeble repulsion.
+In contrast, materials that doesn't have resistance allow uninterrupted current flow.
+As the material approaches a magnet, the current intensifies, enhancing the repulsive effect.
+When this force equals gravity, levitation occurs.
+Notably, in theory, levitation doesn't need continuous energy input.

+Yet, I cannot find an explicit closed-form mathematical equation to quantify repulsion concerning position, gravity, and magnetic field.
+The reasons are many, like to many factors involved, some challenging to quantify (material properties), and nonlinear interactions.
+Numerical methods prove more apt for simulating this intricate process than the pursuit of a formula.

+While superconductivity might not guarantee levitation, it facilitates the potential for levitation.
+It's important to recognize that levitation itself doesn't decisively establish the presence of superconductivity.
+The phenomenon can come from various origins: superconductivity, magnetism, or robust diamagnetism.

+Notably, robust diamagnetism might resemble the Meissner effect, but it's distinct.
+The Meissner effect sustains levitation through supercurrents.
+In contrast, robust diamagnetism sees induced currents dissipate as heat, potentially resulting in eventual descent despite initial levitation.
+This distinction underscores the complexity of discerning underlying causes based solely on levitation observations.

-## Problem with the hype
+## Addressing the Hype
-Come back to the LK-99
+Returning to the LK-99,

-One of the reason people are skeptical about the paper is that, the photo is all the evidence they have.
-In the photo, one tip of the material is touching the magnet.
-This doesn't look a lot like levitation.

-As I have previously mentioned, strong diamagnetism is hard to distinguish from Meissner effect, especially in a short period of time or in a static photo.
-Though room temp diamagnetism is very impressive, the photo itself cannot prove it's superconducting.

-Some argue that, well, even if it's not superconducting, it's still a very impressive material.
-They claim it might show us a different way to achieve room temperature superconductivity.
-But there's a logic problem here.
-Achieving superconducting is not a linear path.
-It's not like it's a moutain to climb, where the top is superconducting, and at 80% of the height it's diamagnetism and if you just stick to it, you will reach the top eventually.
-The process is more like a maze.
-Some of the ends looks promising, but that might be as far as it can get you.
-What if this strong diamagnetism is the end of this path?
-That's totally possible.
+There are skepticisms regarding the photo proof.
+In this image, one tip of the material contacts the magnet, an appearance that doesn't look like conventional levitation.
+Robust diamagnetism, as mentioned earlier, often closely resembles the Meissner effect, particularly in static images or within brief time frames.
+Notably, while room temperature diamagnetism is very impressive, a photograph in itself cannot conclusively establish superconductivity.

+An alternative viewpoint asserts that even if not indicative of superconductivity, LK-99's properties are impressive, possibly hinting at a distinct avenue for attaining room temperature superconductivity.
+However, a logical problem emerges.
+The pursuit of superconductivity isn't linear; it doesn't resemble climbing a mountain where diamagnetism marks a milestone en route to the ultimate summit of superconductivity.
+Instead, it's more like navigating a maze—apparently promising paths can be a dead-end.
+Indeed, what if robust diamagnetism is as far as this path can go down?

+Let's take a step back.
+Assuming LK-99 truly is superconductivity, a significant problem still exists.
+The methodology applied involves a fusion of materials, subjecting them to specific processes, and just filter the outcome for instances of superconductivity.
+This approach hardly works in mass production, which is crucial for real-world applications.
+In practical scenarios, consistent mass production with good quality standards is imperative.
+While this article holds potential within the laboratory context, its application extends little beyond those boundaries.

 ## Conclusion
-The areas that would actually benefit from superconductivity are:
-1. Power transmission
-2. Magnetic levitation
-3. MRI
-4. Particle accelerator
+In conclusion, it's important to reiterate that the aim of this article is not to validate or invalidate the claims presented in the paper.
+I am not qualified to do that; my intent is solely to comprehend the underlying scientific principles.
+The explanation I've present deliberately simplified and might even contain errors.
+It shouldn't be considered as a scientific article.

+I have to express my reservations about the hype surrounding this issue.
+While it's commendable for laymen to engage with science, it's important to approach it rationally and responsibly.
+Blindly endorsing or debunking the hype, especially without a grasp of the science behind, makes it more a political or religious gesture—just like cheering for a sports team.
+This is not a stance to take pride in.

+However, some individuals harbor more vested interests.
+Fluctuations in stock prices of remotely related companies have gone through extreme volatility.
+While a few may have profited, the majority likely haven't.
+It's worth acknowledging that individuals actively defending the paper might be safeguarding their investments.
+This is a misguided strategy.
+Attempting to sway stock prices through social media posts is delusional.
+Most stock trading isn't executed by humans but by powerful computers employing complex algorithms.
+These systems might have assessed and even calculated price shifts, employing take-profit and stop-loss parameters long before individuals are even aware.
+When news breaks and people scramble to catch up, the computers capitalize by selling to these individuals, effectively capitalizing on their enthusiasm.

+In essence, the message is clear—resist the urge to propagate hype.